-PNG Sustainable Development Program Ltd has re-launched a number of development initiatives in Western Province after a four-year hiatus caused by the State’s expropriation of its shares in the Ok Tedi mine.
+PNG Sustainable Development Program Ltd (SDP) has re-launched a number of development initiatives in Western Province after a four-year hiatus caused by the State’s expropriation of its shares in the Ok Tedi mine.

 Following that setback, the company has sought compensation in accordance with PNG law and has worked hard to protect the Long-Term Fund and the independence of its board of directors.

-PNGSDP has also taken time to improve the way it manages the fund by introducing professional assistance to improve returns and manage the risks.
+SDP has also taken time to improve the way it manages the fund by introducing professional assistance to improve returns and manage the risks.

 However, the loss of dividends from the mine (previously the company’s main source of income) means less money is available than in the past.

 Consequently, careful attention must be given to ensuring the money is spent wisely.
 Projects must be of lasting value to the people of Western Province and they must be implemented efficiently.
-In keeping with this, PNGSDP has:
+In keeping with this, SDP has:

 - Consulted widely (for example, the company has been in active discussions with the new Governor and recently elected Open Members)